 We offer services around the country that include counselling, family dispute resolution (mediation) and a range of family and community support and education programs.

 We are a federation of service providers in each Australian state and territory and have a national office based in Canberra

 Relationships Australia works in a variety of ways to support respectful relationships across Australia.

-Our research is relevant and purposeful, and further enables us to provide our ongoing trusted services and supports.
+Our research is relevant and purposeful, and informs continuous improvement in the services and supports provided across Australia.

 We support the development and nurturing of respectful relationships, which has proven to be a crucial foundation for mental health, general wellbeing, and overall resilience.

 Relationships Australia has, for over 70 years, provided a range of relationship services to Australian families, including individual, couple and family group counselling, dispute resolution, services to older people, children’s services, services for victims and perpetrators of family violence, and relationship and professional education.
 We aim to support all people in Australia to live with positive and respectful relationships and believe that people have the capacity to change how they relate to others and develop better health and wellbeing.
 For access to services near you, click here.